Brownsville, Texas: Major highways

 Brownsville is served by Interstate 69E, sharing its alignment with U.S. Route 77.
 The highway connects to the cities of Kingsville and Corpus Christi.
 U.S. Route 77 was a proposed part of the North American Free Trade Agreement's completed Interstate 69 corridor.
-Other highways that serve the Brownsville area are U.S. Route 83, U.S. Route 281, SH 4 and SH 48.
-Interstate 169/SH 550 is a toll road that connects North Brownsville to the Port of Brownsville; it forms a loop around the outer city limits of Brownsville.
+Other highways that serve the Brownsville area are U.S. Route 83, U.S. Route 281, State Highway 4 and State Highway 48.
+Interstate 169/State Highway 550 is a toll road that connects North Brownsville to the Port of Brownsville; it forms a loop around the outer city limits of Brownsville.
 An interchange in nearby Olmito carries traffic from Interstate 69E onto the highway.

 Mass transit

 Established in mid-Brownsville in 1978, the Brownsville Urban System (BUS), currently known as the Brownsville Metro, consists of three hubs that run 13 routes covering a large portion of Brownsville.
 The system provides 11 paratransit vans to disabled passengers, complying with the standards for the Americans with Disabilities Act.
 It is the only mass transit system in its county and one of the largest in the Rio Grande Valley.
 Annual ridership for 2015 was 1,384,474.